Our Price: $ 5,200 USD

 As with any surgery, patients considering PresbyLASIK should discuss thoroughly with their doctor all the possible risks and complications before deciding to undergo the procedure.

 PresbyLASIK surgery is considered experimental and is presently available in U.S. clinics only to participants in formal clinical trials to investigate the safety and effectiveness of this procedure.
-Surgeons in the Vision Center at Angeles Health Mexico, however, have helped hundreds of patients obtain improved vision with the procedure.
+Surgeons in the Vision Center, however, have helped hundreds of patients obtain improved vision with the procedure.

-The average cost for personalized PresbyLASIK at Angeles Health is $4,750 for both eyes, though an individual patient’s cost may vary according to his or her specific patient characteristics.
+The average cost for personalized PresbyLASIK with us is $4,750 for both eyes, though an individual patient’s cost may vary according to his or her specific patient characteristics.

-As well as cost savings Angeles Hospital Tijuana offers PresbyLASIK patients a multidisciplinary team of specialists who help them fully understand and manage all the challenges they face in reclaiming their vision.
+As well as cost savings we offer PresbyLASIK patients a multidisciplinary team of specialists who help them fully understand and manage all the challenges they face in reclaiming their vision.
 Our hospital and medical technologies represent healthcare standards that are second to none.

-PresbyLASIK patients at Angeles Health Mexico receive the expert care of highly skilled ophthalmologists, physicians, nurses and physical therapists in our Vision Center.
+PresbyLASIK patients receive the expert care of highly skilled ophthalmologists, physicians, nurses and physical therapists in our Vision Center.
 Our PresbyLASIK procedures are performed with the VIISX Star S4 Excimer laser, a state-of-the-art FDA approved laser capable of making the finest degrees of corneal ablation possible.

 We strive for surgical success and work towards our patients leaving hospital fully prepared to reclaim healthy, active lives with superior vision.

-All PresbyLASIK surgery patients at Angeles Health Mexico are assigned a dedicated Case Manager to guide them through their pre- and post-surgery medical travel experience.
+All PresbyLASIK surgery patients are assigned a dedicated Case Manager to guide them through their pre- and post-surgery medical travel experience.